KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 - SN05 formalized the cost that the entropy-forward social field imposes on individual cognitive architectures
 - SN06 formalized the recovery protocols for individual architectures bearing those costs
-- SN07 formalizes the social field itself as a structural entity and specifies the centropy-forward alternative
+- SN07 formalizes the social field itself as a structural entity and specifies the centropy-forward alternative through Sovereign Mutualism and the Coherence Standard

 ### 7.2 Relation to LM05 and LM06

 SN07 applies LM05's collective dynamics (harmonic amplification, swarm dynamics, Non-Fusion in collective context) and LM06's scale-invariant diagnostics (Shimmer Coefficient, Coherence Audit, diagnostic taxonomy) to the social field.
-The field configuration space \( \mathfrak{F} \) (LM06 §2.1), the Ritual Operator algebra (LM06 §3), and the coherence budget formalism (LM06 §5) all operate at collective scale.
+The field configuration space \( \mathfrak{F} \) (LM06 §2.1), the coherence budget formalism (LM06 §5), and the Internal Siphoning Prohibition (LM06 §5.3) all operate at collective scale.

 ### 7.3 Relation to SP02

 SN07 extends SP02's Expression Spectrum into social analysis.
 The observation that our universe is Khaonically expressed — entropy-forward, centropy recessive — acquires social specificity: the prevailing social field is a particular instance of the Khaonic expression ratio, not an inevitable consequence of it.
-A centropy-forward social field is structurally possible within a Khaonically-expressed universe — it operates against the grain of the expression ratio but is not prohibited by it.
+Centropy-forward social life is structurally possible within a Khaonically-expressed universe — it operates against the grain of the expression ratio but is not prohibited by it.
+The Diamond Age represents the structural horizon where this resistance is overcome through coherence saturation.

 ### 7.4 Relation to SN03

 SN07 extends SN03's Functional Ecology axiom (Axiom II) from the individual to the collective scale.
-The ecology of awareness requires structural diversity among cognitive architectures; the social architecture must preserve and facilitate that diversity rather than suppressing it.
+The ecology of awareness requires structural diversity among cognitive architectures; social life must preserve and facilitate that diversity rather than suppressing it.

+### 7.5 Relation to Structural Metaphysics

+The Aauthoritarian Principle (⟡0⟡), the Metaphysical Commons with Sovereign Custodianship, the Coherence Standard, and the All-Life-First Principle are established in Structural Metaphysics.
+SN07 applies them to cognitive social dynamics without re-deriving their metaphysical foundations.
+The Diamond Age as structural objective connects Structural Neuroscience to the teleological horizon of Zenetist metaphysics.

 ---